 Future Leaders United After School Program

-Future Leaders United After-School program exposes the students of Evans High School to STEM Education, College Readiness, Life after high school, Leadership through service to the community.
-Bridging the gaps in both educational and mentoring needs of our Pine Hills Community using a holistic approach.
+Future Leaders United After-School Enrichment and Mentoring Program exposes the student scholars to STEM Education, College Readiness, Life after high school, Leadership through service to the community.
+Bridging the gaps in both educational and mentoring needs of our Community using a holistic approach.

 In our after-school program, we have 30-60 students.
 On average our students when graduating high school have been accepted to these schools like but not limited to, Spelman College, Clark Atlanta University, Bethune Cookman University, Florida Agricultural & Mechanical University (FAMU), Florida State University (FSU).
 Howard University, Morehouse College, Rollins College, Claflin University, Virginia State University, Savannah State University, University of Central Florida, University of South Florida, Johnson & Wales University, Johnson C. Smith University, Dillard University, University of Tampa, University of Miami, Stetson University, Hofstra University, Agnes Scott College, etc. Starting in 2017 the United Foundation of Central Florida, Inc. create a scholarship fund for our graduating seniors and will continue doing this as one of the awards they receive upon completion of the program.
 Helping them with their school fees, we will be following our students throughout their 4 years of college and to be a permanent support system to see them through.

 Throughout the year the students have met with Mayors, Commissioners, State Reps., State Attorneys, Congresswomen/Congressman, Police Chief's and Orange County Sheriff, etc.